DP-NOTHING/Procto-pulse/README.md

 ### Prerequisites
-react , node and python must be installed
+React, Node and Python must be installed (if want to use docker images make sure docker is installed on the machine)

 ### Installation

-2. Clone the repo
+1. Clone the repo
    ```sh
    https://github.com/DP-NOTHING/Procto-pulse.git
    ```
-3. Install packages
+2. Install packages
    ```sh
    cd client
    npm install